BhagirathHegde/EVA4-S15/README.md

 - And then applied random_split() after SEED

 :arrow_right: **Dataloader:**
-- Then called the DataLoader item twice - once for train set and once for validation set
+- To load the data I called the DataLoader item twice - once for train set and once for validation set
 - First, I experimented for images of size (resized) 64x64 (to test with reduced size images) - for this I gave a larger batch_size of about 128
 - This worked well , and was faster
 - Then as for transfer learning, I did not resize the images but had to reduce batch_size greatly and made it 32 (so that cuda does not run out of memory)